 One of the challenges in providing Shelter in Place response to flood emergency is that a medical emergency may need to be addressed during the period of refuge.
 For minor medical assistance, a First Aid Officer, who will be a part of the flood emergency management team (as discussed in a subsequent section), can provide the necessary assistance.
 For a major medical condition, ambulance would be required.
+The flood evacuation route as shown in Figure 12 can be used by the ambulance staff for patient transfer.

-Given that the access of paramedics during the extreme flood event is limited due to high hazard surrounding the site, the proposed medical centre in the shopping centre can potentially assist in attending the medical emergency.
+Given that the access of paramedics during the extreme flood event is limited to a single location near the shopping centre (Figure 12) due to high hazard surrounding the site, the proposed medical centre in the shopping centre can potentially assist in attending the medical emergency.